home-assistant/home-assistant.io/source/_components/smappee.markdown

   - /components/switch.smappee/
 ---

-The `smappee` component adds support for the [Smappee](https://www.smappee.com/) controller for energy monitoring and Comport plug switches.
+The `smappee` integration adds support for the [Smappee](https://www.smappee.com/) controller for energy monitoring and Comport plug switches.

 There is currently support for the following device types within Home Assistant: